takemaru/graphillion/README.md

 evaluation of power distribution networks.

 Graphillion can be used freely under the MIT license.
-It is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
+It is mainly developed by [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
 We would really appreciate if you would refer to our paper (to appear) and address our contribution on the use of Graphillion in your paper.